Artist

 INSPIRATIONS

-Each mosaic is produced with hand-cut double fired French porcelain, which has an impervious matt surface, very similar to the natural stone colours of Roman mosaics, with the additional highlight of vibrant vitreous, sicis or smalti glass and mirrors providing a contemporary twist.
+Then the joy of sifting through the huge choice of materials available including my favourites French porcelain, which has an impervious matt surface, very similar to the natural stone colours of Roman mosaics, with the additional highlight of vibrant vitreous, stained and smalti glass, and mirrors providing a contemporary twist.

 Trafford Macmillan Care Centre working on the Hope mosaic commission